 Keep in mind that dry ice is considered to be a hazardous material.
 Marking your packaging and get the permissions needed is crucial to avoid that the customs seize your goods.

-Nowadays, you’re able to ship products in so called reefer containers, that can keep temperatures at everything from -65 to +40 degrees Celsius.
+Nowadays, you’re able to ship products in so-called reefer containers, that can keep temperatures at everything from -65 to +40 degrees Celsius.

-So: if you’re an exporter of meat, for example, that don’t require your products to be in China in a week, using sea freight with a transportation company that offer services with reefer containers is probably your best choice.
+So: if you’re an exporter of meat, for example, that don’t require your products to be in China in a week, using sea freight with a transportation company that offers services with reefer containers is probably your best choice.

-For food products that are not perishable, such as oat, preserves or alcohol, normal sea freight should be your option.
+For food products that are not perishable, such as oat, preserves, or alcohol, normal sea freight should be your option.

 Can I sell food products online on Tmall Global or other platforms?

 Previously, the most common way to sell food in China was to find local distributors who sold food products in physical stores (like Olé, just to mention one).

 Truly speaking: it wasn’t uncommon that IKEA sold parts of unsold stock to other companies, who in turn sold their products to local supermarkets.

 Nowadays, the easiest and quickest way to reach Chinese customers is through online platforms, like Tmall Global or JD (Jingdong).

 In fact, food products are some of the most popular products on Tmall Global.